 I hope you will download this book and consider sharing it with your daughters, nieces, godchildren, students, patients, and student-athletes.
+All girls deserve to have a positive body image!

 Here’s the opening letter from Raina Rose: